Pet Carsickness - Does your pet suffer when traveling in the car?

 Pets, like people, are less likely to get carsick when they can watch the passing scenery.
 There are pet car seats that will elevate smaller to medium pets to allow them to look out the window while still being harnessed.

 Fresh air is good for anyone who's feeling a little carsick, including your dog or cat, but don't open the window enough so he can escape or get his head out the window.
 This can be especially damaging to a pet's eyes.

 If other remedies suggested here fail, try a larger vehicle.
 Sometimes the added stability of a larger vehicle can help.
 Certainly worth a try.

 A motion potion may do the trick

-Dimenhydrinate (Dramamine) -- the same drug people take to ward off car sickness -- also works for pets.
+When all else fails, Dimenhydrinate (Dramamine) -- the same drug people take to ward off car sickness -- also works for pets.
 Medium to large dogs should be given 25 to 50 milligrams of Dramamine at least an hour before traveling in a car, cats and small dogs should get about 12.5 milligrams.
 Be sure to check with your vet before giving your pet any medicinal product.
 We recommend an all natural pet calmer.
 You can also try a more holistic approach with ginger, chamomile or peppermint.
 Best to experiment on solid ground to be sure your pet can tolerate these herbs.

 We have current and accurate information on traveling with your pet by air, sea or ground.
 Find more Pet Travel Information